mahi1356/highlight/README.md

 2) When mouse hovers over a word is background color will be changed to yellow.
 3) When mouse leaves the word, its background color will be changed back to white.

-What’s been used to make the above functionality:
+What’s been used to make the above functionalities:
 The DOM, browser Events and FORM handling